-The BCL (International) Degree is a four year degree, the third year of which is spent abroad at a North American or at an Australian university as an integral element in the degree programme.
+The BCL (International) Degree is a four-year degree, the third year of which is spent abroad at a North American or at an Australian university as an integral element in the degree programme.
 The degree is open to all students in the Faculty.
 However, it is important to stress that the number of students who can take part in the programme will be limited by the number of places available in any given year.

 Registered Second Year Civil Law students may apply to transfer into the BCL (International) programme.
-Applications should be submitted to the Faculty before 1 March.
-A presentation on the various exchange programmes will be made in the first semester or early in the second semester.
+A presentation on the various International exchange programmes will be made in the first semester.
+Applications should be submitted to the Faculty at the end of the first semester.
 Permission to transfer into the BCL (International) is conditional upon the applicant's passing the Second University Examination in Civil Law in the session in which such permission is sought.
 Admission to the degree will be dated from 1 September immediately following this examination; no deferral will be allowed.